kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 Download and install the [NodeJs 8 or latest](https://nodejs.org/) version from its official web site.

-# Installing the Poseidon Next framework
+# Installing the Poseidon Next

 ### 1. Install the Poseidon Dev Host ###